hcardamone/sap-automation-poc/readme.md

 3. Now you can use abapGit by executing the report in transaction `SE38`.

 > **Hint** Note about GitHub# On 2018-02-22, GitHub deprecated weak TLS connections.
-See SAP note 510007, section 7, for information on how to configure SSL.
+See note 510007, section 7, for information on how to configure SSL.

 ## Robotidy library (Optional)